Do You Love English Country Houses?

 - ITV soap opera Emmerdale is filmed on the Harewood Estate

-- You also be able to spot Harewood in the new Downton Abbey movie!
+- You will be able to spot Harewood in the new Downton Abbey movie!

-- This fine English country house boasts a lake with a chain-link ferry, penguins, a bird garden and a Himalayan garden with its waterfall, steppingstones, and a supremely Instagrammable bridge.
+- This elegant English country house boasts a lake with a chain-link ferry, penguins, a bird garden and a Himalayan garden with its waterfall, steppingstones, and a supremely Instagrammable bridge.